As if breastfeeding wasn’t challenging enough, now you’re dealing with two! Learn how to breastfeed twins with these tips.

 If the thought of breastfeeding twins at the same time feels daunting, let’s talk about what it’s like to do so one at a time.

-In the initial days (especially at the hospital), I felt more comfortable nursing each twin individually.
-I lacked the confidence to nurse simultaneously, especially with their floppy heads I had to support.
+In the initial days, you might feel more comfortable nursing each twin individually.
+You’re still gaining the confidence to nurse simultaneously, especially while supporting their heads.

-- Feed the twins after they wake up, not before to break the association of feeding and sleeping.
-You want your twins to be able to fall asleep without relying on nursing to do so.
+- Feed the twins after they wake up, not before, to break the association of feeding and sleeping.
+You want them to be able to fall asleep without relying on nursing to do so.
 And the best way to instill that habit is by feeding them after waking up, not to sleep.

 - Feed them one right after the other.
 Even though they’re not nursing at the same time, they can continue to follow the general rhythm of your day.